 Tread depth – The first thing to consider when buying part-worn tyres is the tread depth.
 If the tyre has been hardly used, then you should get lots of mileage from it, but it the shoulders are worn or uneven then they tyre might be on their last legs leaving you to spend money on another pair in the near future.
 While most tyre expert’s advice you to replace your tyres when the tread depth reaches 3mm if you are going to be buying part-worn tyres you should make use the tread depth is over 5mm if not you are better off purchasing a new one.

 Sidewall damage – The next important check is the sidewall of all new tyres.
 It the tyre has come off a car that had been in a car accident, then there is a high possibility that the tyres may have been compromised in the incident.
 You should check for any cuts, scrapes or loose rubber on the sidewalls ad this could potentially damage the tyre’s construction or lead to problems in other parts of the car.
+Unfortunate victims of such accidents can also call on professionals like the ones from Mike Morse to help settle the case.

 Tips for buying